Tom Hanks Cloud Atlas box office: One of Hanks’ weakest (wide-release) debuts ever

 Featuring Academy Award winners Tom Hanks, Halle Berry, Susan Sarandon, and Jim Broadbent (plus Hugh Grant), and directed by The Matrix’s Andy Wachowski, Lana Wachowski, and Perfume: The Story of a Murderer’s Tom Tykwer, Cloud Atlas opened below expectations in North America this pre-Halloween weekend, Oct.
 26-28.
 (Photo: Tom Hanks Cloud Atlas.)

 Looking at Friday grosses, Cloud Atlas seemed poised to take in somewhere between $11-12m.
 However, according to Warner Bros. estimates reported at Box Office Mojo, by Sunday night the time-bending, mind-bending drama will have collected a meager $9.4 million at 2,008 locations (including 105 IMAX screens), averaging only $4,681 per theater.
-If studio estimates are accurate, Cloud Atlas will be trailing not only Ben Affleck’s political thriller Argo (with a less-than-expected $12.35 million, -25% from last weekend), but also Sony Pictures’ Hotel Transylvania ($9.5m).
+If studio estimates are accurate, Cloud Atlas will be trailing not only Ben Affleck’s political thriller Argo (with a less-than-expected $12.35 million, -25 percent from last weekend), but also Sony Pictures’ Hotel Transylvania ($9.5m).

 Why did Cloud Atlas underperform?